matteoNunz/virtualAssistant/README.md

 Simple implementation of a virtual assistant.

-### The assistant functioning is divided in 3 main phases:
+### The assistant functioning is divided into 3 main phases:

 - **Waiting phase**: the assistant is waiting for the user input and the starting word is **okay**;
-- **Listening phase**: the assistant now start to listen what the user is saying;
+- **Listening phase**: the assistant start listening what the user is saying;
-- **Computing phase**: the assistant execute the user instruction and, if necessary, ask more details to the user going back to the **listening phase**
+- **Computing phase**: the assistant executes the user instructions and, if necessary, ask more details to the user going back to the **listening phase**.

 ### Available commands
 #### Online operations